Metropolitan Learning Center

 View All

-If your high school student is behind in credits toward graduation, would rather take a particular graduation required class outside of the regular school day, or would like to get ahead on their graduation requirements, this is an excellent opportunity.
+If your high school student is behind in credits toward graduation and needs credit recovery, this is an excellent and essential opportunity.

 • All classes are in-person and attendance is required.